Poll: Who has had the better career?

 SportsStorm Poll: Who has had the better career?
 Originally published June 19, 2017 at 5:05 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryTiger Woods receiving professional help to manage meds
+Next StoryBlack bears kill 2 in Alaska, including teen in extreme race Previous StoryTiger Woods receiving professional help to manage meds

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.